COVID In Maryland: More Than 1.2M Marylanders Fully Vaccinated; Cases Increase By Nearly 1.3K

 ANNAPOLIS (WJZ) — Maryland added 1,297 new COVID-19 cases Thursday and hospitalizations increased, according to data from the State Department of Health.

-The state has recorded 421,823 cases since the beginning of the pandemic and 8,224 deaths, up 21 from Wednesday.READ MORE: Orioles Home Opener: Fan Excitement Builds Ahead Of First Game In Camden Yards In More Than 560 Days
+The state has recorded 421,823 cases since the beginning of the pandemic and 8,224 deaths, up 21 from Wednesday.READ MORE: Baltimore Police Officer Facing Federal Indictment For Allegedly Stealing Nearly $10K During Search And Seizure Operation

 Hospitalizations stand at 1,216, up 16 from the last day.
 Of those, there are 281 in ICU beds and 935 in acute care.